 Packing for a Safari is a little bit of a challenge if you want to be stylish and still be under the baggage size limits for the small bush planes.
 Shop in your closet first for some basic beige and neutral staples and add a couple of layers in the form of jackets or sweaters in olives and khakis and you got yourself a Meryl Streep inspired ‘Out of Africa’ wardrobe without having to break the bank.
 I ended up just buying each of the kids an olive shirt and olive pants for the trip and a hiking pants from Columbia for Mr. Suburbia, other than that we really just picked some tans and brown clothes from what we already had.
 Here are my tips on what to pack for a family safari trip including a packing checklist.

 Leave those heals and fancy shoes behind.
 Bring just one pair of walkable shoes, another pair of sneakers and a pair of flip flops.
 Even though you will spend most of the day inside the safari jeeps it is best to wear closed toed shoes so that you don’t expose your self to bugs and insects.
-I found this comfortable sneakers for women with memory foam from Jambu and wore it for the entire trip.
-Use code SUBURBIA18 to get 15% off entire purchase through 10/31/2018.
+I found these comfortable sneakers for women with memory foam from Jambu and wore it for the entire trip.
+Use code SUBURBIA18 to get 15% off the entire purchase.
 My favorites are Crane in olive and Evelyn in Brown.
 They have shoes for kids as well.

 Hat and sunglasses

 It is ok to bring a dress or skirt.
 If you are staying in a nice lodge there might be sundowners or Boma BBQs and it is always nice to freshen up after a drive and wear something nice other than safari pants.
-If you are staying in tents that are lower to the ground you might want to skip the skirts and dresses since there might be lot of insects and small creatures roaming around the ground.
+If you are staying in tents that are lower to the ground you might want to skip the skirts and dresses since there might be a lot of insects and small creatures roaming around the ground.
 Men and boys can wear pants or jeans, a nice shirt and a sweater for the evenings.
+The girl’s top is from Kohls and the pants are from Forever21 and the boy’s shirt and sweater were from Zara.

 Travel First Aid Kit

-From Sunscreen to Neosporin to a multi-symptom relief, I put the necessary medications in a small first aid kit to keep handy when travelling internationally.
+From Sunscreen to Neosporin to a multi-symptom relief, I put the necessary medications in a small first aid kit to keep handy when traveling internationally.
 Please see the list below and always check the expiration dates before the trip.
-Add you prescription medications in a pill box so you have everything in one place ready to go.
+Add your prescription medications in a pill box so you have everything in one place ready to go.

 Luggage for a Safari